Potatoes

 "I'm getting sleepy.
 You clean it up."

-"You are twenty years old now, and you're good enough to do that much!"
+"You are twenty years old now.
+You should be able to do that much!"

 This sort of fighting continued, and finally they were kicked out of that house.